 If you haven’t already, now is definitely the time to establish some virtual fundraising practices for your organization.
 With in-person fundraising events being canceled worldwide and other nonprofit operations halting due to social distancing, fundraising is quickly becoming an exclusively digital phenomenon.

-In addition to crafting a basic online donation page, consider these revenue-generating ideas as well:
+In addition to crafting a basic online donation page, consider these revenue-generating ideas as well when rethinking your fundraising:

 - Text-to-give fundraisers